BsNoSi/yellow-extension-imgpop/readme.md

 Clicking or taping the *small* image it pops up to it´s maximum size or — if too large for viewport — 90% width or 90% height aspect ratio kept.
 The title of the *small* picture is set by default (see `imgpop.txt`) to »Please click for description«.
 The Title of the *large* picture can be set directly, fetched from a file `imagename.txt` in the same folder as the picture or from exif data (only jpeg images support this).

 The Extension comes with a prepared CSS-file that is added to the *footer* of a page *where imgpop ist used*.
 The *standard presentation*, passed as style "ipop" is defined with a maximum width of 30% for the *small* image.
-This can be overriden by additional styles or you may modify `imgpop.css` to your needs.
+This can be overridden by additional styles or you may modify `imgpop.css` to your needs.

 ## How do I Install This?